fyngyrz/pyex/README.md

 without incurring a risk of actually breaking the Python interpreter.
 Well. _That_ was bad news.

-But eventually \(I'm old and slowing down a lot\) it dawned on me that even if it was impossible in Python, who says it has to _be_ Python?
+But eventually it dawned on me that even if it was impossible in Python, who says it has to _be_ Python?
 There's a ton of functionality in the C language that comes from a preprocessor; why not a preprocessor for Python?

 And so... `pyex`.

 `pyex` means `Python, Extended` and that's exactly what it is.
-You write using `pyex` syntax -- which is exactly the same as Python syntax -- except for two "little" things.
+You write using `pyex` syntax &mdash; which is exactly the same as Python syntax &mdash;
+except for two things.

 The first is that you can write a method and attach it to any class object it is written to understand.